Endeavors

 Some campaigns or sessions may involve a prolonged scene where the player characters race against one another or their opponents, whether it be by foot, horseback, sled, racecar, or even spaceship!
 These may be run as Racing Endeavors.

 Setup: All racers begin at position 0.
-At the top of the first round, the lay of the land will be provided at table discretion for the race course environment, including any terrain elements like hills, brush, holes, asteroid fields, or so on, represented by Terrain Buttons.
+At the top of the first round, a description is given of the race course environment, including any terrain details like hills, brush, holes, asteroid fields, or so on, represented by Terrain Buttons.
+Whoever has the largest Hand or Hurry Stat goes first, resolving ties at table discretion.

 Racing Actions: Racers use the Generic and Protagonist Actions, listed at the end of this chapter.